Tips for writing docker files - Basic setup, Caching, root user, services organization, networking and resource limits

 docker run --rm --network=host nginx

-There is a side effect using the network flag, which will ignore the docker network created automatically by docker and the container will run as if it were in the host.
-Impacting the port that the application run and therefore prevents the possibility of blue-green deployments [11], which requires two instances of the same app running, each on its specific port.
+There is a side effect of using the network flag, which will ignore the docker network created automatically by docker and the container will run as if it were in the host.
+Impacting the port that the application runs and therefore prevents the possibility of blue-green deployments [11], which requires two instances of the same app running, each on its specific port.

 # using --add-host flag